Onchocerciasis is an infectious disease that can cause blindness and permanent skin damage.

 A doctor may prescribe the antiparasitic medication ivermectin to kill the worm larvae and prevent them from causing further damage.

 However, the medication will not kill adult worms or prevent them from reproducing.
-Because of this, a person will need to take the medication every 6 months for 10–15 years, which is the potential lifespan of the parasite.
+Because of this, a person will need to take the medication every 6 months for

 To kill the adult worms, a doctor may also prescribe doxycycline off-label.
 Prescribing a drug off-label means using it in a way that differs from its approved use.
 This antibiotic essentially starves the worms to death by killing the bacteria they feed on.